Summarized here are the California Vehicle Code (CVC) sections related to vehicle weight.

 - the distance between the first and last axle of the consecutive sets of tandem axles is 34 feet or more.

 All such truck and vehicle combinations shall be subject to all other provisions.

 (c) The gross weight limits expressed in this section shall include all enforcement tolerances.

 (d) If any total gross weight is exceeded, the allowed weight in pounds set forth in Section 35551 shall be the maximum permitted weight for determining the fine for the violation as specified in the table in Section 42030; except that, whenever the violation is for exceeding the total gross weight for two consecutive sets of tandem axles, and if the overall distance between the first and last axle of such sets is 34 feet or more, the allowed weight on the two consecutive sets shall be 68,000 pounds.

 (e) This section shall have no application to highways which are a part of the National Network (NN).
-(To determine which routes are NN, click here for the Truck Route List (XLSX) in Excel and look for NN in the column "Type.")
+(To determine which routes are NN, click Truck Route List (XLSX) and look for NN in the column "Type.")

 Exception - Loading & Unloading

 35553.
 Weight limits shall not apply to any vehicle in the immediate vicinity of an unloading or loading area while preparing for or in the process of unloading or loading, provided any overload is incidental to and necessitated by such action; and provided that the action does not occur on a bridge or highway structure.